song682/CreateWorldUI/README.md

 This mod is focused on the backporting of modern creating world GUI for creating your world as modern players do.

 ## Status
-Very, very, very pre-alpha stage.
+Alpha stage.
 Don't try to use it, or build it before it come into alpha era.
 Nothing that is caused by you building & using it will be guranteed.

 ## Licence